erikh2000/web-enc-at-rest/README.md

 ### Quick Example

 The code below shows a minimal set of code to request credentials from a user, read in some encrypted data, and update changed data.
-In an effort to be self-contained and simple, it uses 1990's-style browser prompts to collect user data and the storage-limited LocalStorage API.
-But WEaR is agnostic to UI and persistent storage choices, and you can implement differently.
+WEaR is agnostic to UI and persistent storage choices, and you can implement differently.

 ```javascript
   import { isInitialized, open, encrypt, decrypt } from 'web-enc-at-rest';